butchwarns/ncurses_Cellular_Automaton/README.md

 **MacOS:**
   1. `git clone` the repository
   2. Run `build.sh` to compile the program

-**Windows:**
-  - On Windows the configuration and build scripts can to be updated to create a VSCode project or similar.
-  - **TODO** *add installation isntructions for Windows users.*

 **Linux:**
   - You know what to do :)

+ **Windows:**
+ Unfortunately, the ncurses library is only available to UNIX-like operating systems.

 ## How to use?
 Just pass a rule to `rule.sh` (or the executable) to initialise the automaton.
 I suggest maximizing the terminal window beforehand to get the most detailed patterns.
+A hacky way to add more "pixels" (cells = characters) is decreasing the font size of your terminal, though the interface can become hard to read, if you go too far.
+Resizing the window or font needs to be done before the program is started.

 The following keybindings control the software: